Voices from Theresienstadt

 English premiere: London, 5 June, 1997 with the same ensemble as above.

 German premiere with Theater Schachar in Hamburg, using their own ensemble: June 2004

-The performance has guested many stages in Europe, and has also been performed at Yad Vashem in Jerusalem and at the US Holocaust Memorial Museum in Washington D.C.
+Bente Kahan has guested many prestigious stages in Europe with this performance as well as showing it at Yad Vashem Museum in Jerusalem and at the US Holocaust Memorial Museum in Washington D.C.